 I’m a journalist with experience covering science, agriculture, environment, and in general assignment reporting.
 I currently report for KUNC, public radio for Northern Colorado.
 I have also covered climate science as a reporter for ClimateWire, which is part of E&E Publishing.
-Some of my work runs in Scientific American online and in OnEarth magazine.
+My work has also appeared in Scientific American online and in OnEarth magazine.
 I spent a couple years as the online editor at the independent, nonprofit magazine High Country News where, between maintaining social media, editing, intern training, website duties and podcast responsibilities, I also squeezed in a fair bit of writing, both for HCN and for other outlets.
 I’ve also worked as a newspaper reporter in Colorado covering pretty much everything, from education and arts to religion and breaking news.

 Here are some links to my writing.